MicrosoftDocs/entra-docs/docs/architecture/secure-introduction.md

 * Microsoft productivity services such as Exchange Online, Microsoft Teams, and SharePoint Online

-* Microsoft IT services such as Azure Sentinel, Microsoft Intune, and Microsoft 365 Defender ATP
+* Microsoft IT services such as Azure Sentinel, Microsoft Intune, and Microsoft Defender XDR ATP

 * Microsoft Developer tools such as Azure DevOps and Microsoft Graph API